leroyrosales/leroyrosales/README.md

 ## I'm a just a nerd that likes punk.

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning to be a better parent.
-- 👯 I’m looking to collaborate with everyone, but really anyone who likes making cool stuff
+- 👯 I’m looking to collaborate with everyone, but really anyone who likes making dope stuff.
-- 🥅 2022 Goals: Do more Next.js/React/Javascript work
+- 🥅 2023 Goals: Keep killin' it.

 ---